R-Rothrock/R-Rothrock/README.md

 I'm currently preparing for the _PCAP_ certification in Python, and intend to learn the _Rust_ programming language in the future.

 I love using the Linux command-line, either Debian-based or Arch-based (I use Kali, but have enjoyed Manjaro in the past.)
-I usually program Python, but understand and use C as Python's cutting edge.
+I usually program Python, but I use C/C++ when Python just seems too bulky.

 ---
 ## Technologies